neuekit/reboot/README.md

 Download the repo or open terminal, change to the directory where your projects are stored (`cd`) and run `git clone https://github.com/creativelittledots/reboot.css.git`.

 ## Step 2:
 This project uses npm and can be setup using either npm or yarn.
-`$ npm install` or `$ yarn`
+Simply `cd` into the newly created directory and run `$ npm install` or `$ yarn`

 ## Step 3: